 What Kind of Programs Do You Offer?

 We offer virtual groups three days a week.
 We provide orientation to the online tools you need and can support you in connecting with us over the phone instead.
-While we would love to offer one-on-one peer support to everyone, our resources are finite, so while some clients may have access to one-to-one peer support with a referral from their worker, all clients have access to our groups and can self-refer, or your worker can refer you and we’ll follow up – it’s up to you!
+While we would love to offer one-on-one peer support to everyone, our resources are finite, so while some clients may have access to one-to-one peer support with a referral from their worker, all clients have access to our peer groups.
+Please reach out to your worker and they can refer you and we’ll then follow up with you!

 If you’re not a client of CMHA, or you’re on a wait list, we recommend you visit the, Community Peer Support Resources section of our page.